- Duke University School of Law (J.D./LL.M, 2006)

-Jessica Millett is a partner in Duval & Stachenfeld’s Tax Practice Group.
-She has particular expertise in the U.S. tax issues that arise in cross-border real estate transactions, although her practice includes advising on both domestic and international matters across a number of industries.
+Jessica Millett is co-chair of Duval & Stachenfeld’s Tax Practice Group.
+She has particular expertise in U.S. tax issues that arise in complex real estate transactions, notably cross-border investments and Qualified Opportunity Fund structures.
 She regularly advises clients on tax structuring and documentation for real estate acquisitions, joint ventures, restructurings and refinancing arrangements, including inbound and outbound investments, and structures involving REITs.

-Mrs. Millett’s practice also includes advising on tax-efficient structures for cross-border finance transactions, including U.S. and international securities offerings (debt and equity), private placements and private equity transactions.
+Ms. Millett’s practice also includes advising on tax-efficient structures for cross-border finance transactions, including U.S. and international securities offerings (debt and equity), private placements and private equity transactions.
 She regularly represents sponsors and managers of, and institutional investors in, private investment funds including real estate, distressed debt, and hedge funds.
-Mrs. Millett also has extensive experience advising financial institutions on a variety of tax and compliance issues including U.S. withholding and information reporting rules, tax treaty planning, and the Foreign Account Tax Compliance Act.
+Ms. Millett also has extensive experience advising financial institutions on a variety of tax and compliance issues including U.S. withholding and information reporting rules, and tax treaty planning.

 Mrs. Millett’s recent, notable transactions include advising:

-a sovereign wealth fund on a Section 892 compliant investment for a mixed use redevelopment project including luxury apartments, retail space, a parking garage and office space;
+a sovereign wealth fund on a $212 million Section 892 compliant investment for a mixed use redevelopment project including luxury apartments, retail space, a parking garage and office space;

 a real estate fund with non-US investors on establishing a mortgage loan origination platform;